rckTom/fusion-egg/README.md

 <img src="media/fritzing/fritzing_bb.png" width=100% height=100%>

 ### Software
-Build and flash the sofware inside the firmware folder with PlatformIO.
-If you need to change the pin assignment for the leds or the microphone, you can find the definitions inside firmware/include/zauberstab.h
+Build the sofware inside the firmware folder with PlatformIO.
+If you need to change the pin assignment for the leds or the microphone, you can find the definitions inside firmware/include/zauberstab.h.
+Don't forget to flash your eggs.

 ## License
 All software is licensed under GPLv2.
 Hardware is licensed under CC BY-NC-SA.
 Contact us for commercial use.